AI4Bharat/IndicNLP-Transliteration/hypotheses/README.md

 #Hypotheses & Weights

-:warning: Conents of this folder will not be commited.
+:warning: Contents of this folder will not be commited.
 Folder for storing <br>
 * Learned parameters <br>
 * Weights of Neuralnets <br>